Goal Setting Research

 Goal Specificity vs. Performance

 “Previous research found that specific, challenging (difficult) goals led to higher output than vague goals such as “do your best”.
-Subsequent research has strongly supported these results… Twenty four field experiments all found that individuals given specific, challenging goals either outperformed those trying to “do their best”, or surpassed their own previous performance when they were not trying for specific goals:”
+Subsequent research has strongly supported these results… Twenty four field experiments all found that individuals are given specific, challenging goals either outperformed those trying to “do their best”, or surpassed their own previous performance when they were not trying for specific goals:”

 - Improving Job Performance Through Training in Goal Setting, 1974 (tree logging).